pablebe/gensvs_eval/README.md

               }
 ```
 ## Cite This Work:
-Citation if paper is accepted will be added here!
+Citation will be added here!